Blacksuite/Resume-website-template/README.md

    npm run dev
    ```

-4. Open a web browser and go to `http://localhost:3000`
+4. Open a web browser and go to [http://localhost:3000](http://localhost:3000)

 5. You should see your resume website with your updated information

-6. To test the admin panel, go to `http://localhost:3000/admin` and log in using the authentication method you set up in Supabase
+6. To test the admin panel, go to [http://localhost:3000/admin](http://localhost:3000/admin) and log in using the authentication method you set up in Supabase.
+If you're using Email/Password authentication, you'll need to create an account first using the sign-up option.

 ## Pushing Your Code to GitHub